Kjili/boardgame-quickrules/root.rst

   | strike Tinker early
   | avoid ruin clearings if you do not want to fight the Ranger
   | attack Vagabonds that come close to being your ally
-  | avoid crafting items the Vagabond needs (like the bag), e.g. craft coins
+  | avoid crafting items the Vagabond needs (like the bag and tea pot), e.g. craft coins
   | attack the Vagabond when he gets to 20 points
 Ranger vs Marquise
   | hard, as you need extra boots for every clearing (if you make them your enemy)